fglock/Perlito/README-perlito5-Java.md

         @{ $native->values() }
         (TODO)

+    Array-deref in boolean context:

+        Automatic call to ->hasNext on iterator reference in boolean context.
+The idea is that instead

+            while ($iterator->hasNext()) { ... }

+         we can type:

+            while (@$bar) { ... }

+         First, the @$bar dereferencing of native java list would obtain an iterator reference and then due to having iterator reference in boolean context, the call to hasNext() would autmatically happen.
+         That way we will be able to write idiomatic Perl loops on native java Lists

     Native values in Perl expressions:

         in this case, we can just assign the value to PlLvalue